Iridium ACARS Decoding.

 I strongly suggest putting the port number in the file name you save as you may end up using a few of these files to move data around (I have three).

-My files are iudp55667.py and iudp66778.py Obviously, the port number is the same in the python code as the file name and the same number is used in the Node-RED UDP in node.
+Obviously, the port number is the same in the python code as the file name and the same number is used in the Node-RED UDP in node.

 You will need to chmod the files to make them executable.